remotelyroot/remotelyroot.github.io/_posts/2025-02-19-incident-response-process.md

+---
+description: In this post we covering the Incident Response process and the six-steps associated with it.
+pubDate: 2025-02-19T00:00:00Z
+categories: [Categories, Education, Incident Response, DFIR]
+tags: [cybersecurity, career, cybersecurity career, education, incident response]
+---

 # Six-Step Incident Response Process

 The Incident Response (IR) process will be the most important process you’ll ever implement in your organization.
 It is key in how your organization responds to a cyber incident.
 We will cover the SANS Six-Step Incident Response process.
 You’ll implement strategies to prepare for cyber incidents; how you will identify an incident; curate a containment plan based on the threat intelligence you’ve gathered after identifying the incident; return to business operations by eradicating and remediating the threat; appropriately recover by conducting proper patch management, blocking malicious IOCs, password changes, or restoring backups; reviewing the lessons learned from the incident and where the organization can improve.